Marujah/create-chrome-extension/README.md

 ## Installation

+1. npx chex

-1. Clone or download this repository to your local machine.
+2. Clone or download this repository to your local machine.
-2. Open Google Chrome and go to `chrome://extensions/`.
+3. Open Google Chrome and go to `chrome://extensions/`.
-3. Enable Developer Mode by toggling the switch in the top right corner.
+4. Enable Developer Mode by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the folder containing this extension's files.
+5. Click on "Load unpacked" and select the folder containing this extension's files.

 ## Usage